Tpj-root/isro/Quiz_Assessment.md

-d.
+Ans: d.
 The fading of the signal and the delay due to large distances